MiralAbbastada/miralmessenger/README.md

 # miralmessenger
-custom messenger with Telegram api for contacts and channels
+custom messenger with Telegram api for contacts and channels and Discord-like interface